The Girl in White: Plot

-Her pregnant mother is in labor and in dire need of a doctor, but young Emily Dunning is new to the neighborhood and knows no one.
-When someone finally suggests a Dr. Yeomans, she is shocked to discover the doctor is a woman.
-It is the turn of the century in New York and times are changing, but as yet women are not being made welcome in the field of medicine.
-Emily is so impressed by Marie Yeomans that she decides to enroll in med school at Cornell.

-Fellow student Ben Barringer is one of the few there who encourage Emily, and they also fall in love.
-Ben plans to continue his education at Harvard, but upsets Emily by asking her to abandon her studies and accompany him.
-Emily instead moves to New York, where she and Dr. Yeomans share an apartment.
-Hospitals deny her an internship until a reluctant Dr. Seth Pawling is persuaded to accept her, although he confines her mainly to ambulance duty.
-Ben, it turns out, has become an intern at the same hospital.
+Dr. Marie Yeomans comes to the aid of Emily Dunning's pregnant mother.
+Emily is so impressed by Yeomans that she enrolls at Cornell University Medical College.
+She falls in love with fellow student Ben Barringer, who plans to continue his education at Harvard and upsets Emily by asking her to abandon her studies and accompany him.
+Emily instead moves to New York, where she shares an apartment with Yeomans.
+Hospitals deny Emily an internship until Dr. Seth Pawling reluctantly accepts her, although he mainly confines her to ambulance duty.
+Ben has become an intern at the same hospital.

-A patient is pronounced dead prematurely by a Dr. Graham, but is resuscitated by Emily, who exhausts herself for hours in the process.
+Emily resuscitates a patient who had been pronounced dead.
 A nurse informs the press of Emily's heroic act, irritating Graham but impressing Pawling, who recognizes her determination and skills.
-When a typhoid epidemic breaks out, the need for doctors is so great that Dr. Yeomans is asked to help.
-She, too, earns the respect of the hospital's men, just before her weak heart gives out.
-Ben is leaving for Paris to continue his work, but Emily heeds her friend's advice to have a personal life as well as a professional one, so she promises Ben that their careers will not keep them apart.
+When a typhoid fever epidemic erupts, the need for doctors is so great that Dr. Yeomans is asked to help.
+She also earns the respect of the hospital's men but dies from heart disease.

+Ben is traveling to Paris to continue his work, but Emily heeds her friend's advice to lead a personal life as well as a professional one, so she promises Ben that their careers will not keep them apart.